 There are several types of surgery.

 Incision and drainage -- This is the most common treatment for an infected cyst.
-It is a simple procedure done in the doctor's office.
+It is a simple procedure done in the health care provider's office.

 - Local anesthesia is used to numb the skin.

 - A cut is made in the cyst to drain fluid and pus.
 The hole is packed with gauze and left open.

 - Afterward, it can take up to 4 weeks for the cyst to heal.
 The gauze has to be changed often during this time.

 Pilonidal cystectomy -- If you keep having problems with a pilonidal cyst, it can be removed surgically.
 This procedure is done as an outpatient procedure, so you will not need to spend the night in the hospital.